Do you have to be vaccinated to go on a cruise? The answer is quickly changing, but it depends.

 Disney Cruise Line

-Disney Cruise Line requires that all vaccine-eligible guests (ages 5 and older) be fully vaccinated in order to cruise, including children.
+Starting September 2, 2022, for voyages from United States and Canadian ports, Disney Cruise Line requires that all vaccine-eligible guests (ages 12 and older) be fully vaccinated in order to cruise, including children.

 All Disney passengers, regardless of vaccination status, must wear masks indoors, but can remove them when outdoors.